 These resources will be of use to anyone who wishes to acquire a knowledge of the liberal arts and the great books for themselves or to teach the same to others.
 The entire web site is a collaborative effort, involving scholars and educators from around the world who are actively engaged in liberal education at the K-12, undergraduate, and graduate levels.

 The Arts of Liberty Project began as an idea Dr. Jeffrey Lehman had as a graduate student at the University of Dallas.
 He saw the wealth of wisdom in the Western tradition, but he also saw the dire need to recover that wisdom for the modern world.
 While teaching at Thomas Aquinas College in Santa Paula, California, Dr. Lehman founded the project.
 Together with colleagues at TAC and friends elsewhere, he advanced the project from an initial idea to a well-developed website.
 After leaving TAC to develop an undergraduate program in classical education at Hillsdale College in Hillsdale, Michigan, Dr. Lehman returned to the University of Dallas, where it all began.
-In addition to serving as graduate director for UD’s master’s and certificate programs in classical education, he also continues to serve as the executive director of Arts of Liberty, now a formal initiative of UD.
 Today thousands of students, teachers, and lifelong learners from across the world have used our materials to study the liberal arts and liberal education.

 To recover and revive the liberal arts and liberal education in this era, we need scholars who can write books, lesson plans, articles, and study guides with insight and excellence.
 Please contact us if you are interested in changing the world and have the experience and expertise to do so.
 We welcome all forms of contribution, great or small.